 Konstantinos holds an MSc and a PhD in Finance from Durham University Business School, U.K. Before joining University of Stirling he held a position at Durham University Business School, while prior to starting his academic career he had extensive work experience in the shipping industry.

 Konstantinos’ research area lies in Behavioural Science, focusing on the interplay between psychology and finance; specifically, he conducts research on market sentiment, mood and how individual characteristics affect investment decisions.
-Other research interests include household finance, forecasting, energy, shipping and tourism.
+Other research interests include Corporate Finance, Shipping Finance and Tourism Economics.

 Gavriilidis K, Kallinterakis V & Öztürkkal B (2020) Does mood affect institutional herding?.
 Journal of Behavioral and Experimental Finance, 26, Art.
 No.: 100290. https://doi.org/10.1016/j.jbef.2020.100290